galaxyxone/ipfsStatViewer/DEVELOPMENT_DOCUMENTS.md

-Start with a simple react web page that a user can install within their browser
+Start with a simple react web app/plugin that a user can install within their browser

   then stat pulling data from users ipfs node via http api requests